Answers to the most frequently asked questions about how the UIS collects, produces and disseminates education data.

 - In the next menu, open "Literacy" or "Educational Attainment"

-How often are the literacy and educational attainment data updated in UIS.stat?
+How often are literacy and educational attainment data updated in UIS.stat?

-Educational attainment data and estimates of mean years of schooling (MYS) in UIS.stat are updated annually in September as part of the main education data release.
+Educational attainment data and estimates for mean years of schooling (MYS) are updated annually in September as part of the main education data release.